Teradata/developer-resources/docs/install-ai-unlimited/quickstart/load-docker-image.md

     `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN`

     See [AWS Environment Variables](https://docs.aws.amazon.com/sdkref/latest/guide/environment-variables.html).

+	MEM to MEM: Gain knowledge and come back to this.
+Same for Azure.

 	MEM: Let's change the link text to "Environment variables" (lowercase v) so it more closely matches what they see after they click it (and it matches the left nav item).